Pelosi endorses Joe Biden for president, amid development in sexual assault claim

 BERNIE AIDES ERUPT OVER DEVELOPMENT IN BIDEN SEXUAL ASSAULT CLAIM AS DNC STAYS MUM

-As the story has developed it has been contemporaneously corroborated by two of Reade's friends to the New York Times, then further corroborated by an Aug.
-11, 1993 clip from "Larry King Live" in which a woman Reade claims is her mother calls into the show and alludes to her daughter’s experience on Capitol Hill with a "prominent senator."
+As the story has developed it has been contemporaneously corroborated by two of Reade's friends to the New York Times.
+Then the Aug.
+11, 1993 clip from "Larry King Live" emerged in which a woman Reade claims is her mother calls into the show and alludes to her daughter’s experience on Capitol Hill with a "prominent senator."

 "Yes, hello.
 I’m wondering what a staffer would do besides go to the press in Washington?
 My daughter has just left there, after working for a prominent senator, and could not get through with her problems at all, and the only thing she could have done was go to the press, and she chose not to do it out of respect for him," the caller says.